DigitalGoldfish/exads-adblock/README.md

     ExoLoader.addZone({"type": "popunder", "idzone": "222"});
 </script>
 ```

-Add this to serve the ads on page, after all the addZone declarations.
+**3)** Add this code to serve the ads on page, after all the addZone declarations.
+It serves data for all previously declared ad zones in one request and should be called only once on the page.
 ```javascript
 <script type="text/javascript">
     // Place this after all addZone calls.
 Just once per page to request ad info for all added zones